kalpit10/Resumaid/README.md

 1. Clone the repository
 2. git clone https://github.com/kalpit10/Resumaid.git
-3. cd client
+3. Install node modules for the project inside the parent directory using the command: *npm i*
-4. npm start
+4. Install node modules inside the client directory using the command: *npm i*
-5. Start the application
+5. Create a .env file inside the parent directory and paste your own MONGODB string.
-6. cd ..
+6. Inside parent directory, run the command: *npm run dev*
-7. Start the server:- nodemon server.js
+7. Wait for the server and client to start.
-8. Make sure to connect with your mongodb link inside dbConnect.js file
+8. If the above command doesn't work, go inside client and run the command: *npm start*
-9. Open your browser and go to http://localhost:3000
+9. Open a new terminal and go back to the parent directory where the server code resides and run the command: *nodemon server.js*

 # Usage